Tony Hawk's Pro Skater 2: Console and computer versions

 Tony Hawk's Pro Skater 2 was met with universal critical acclaim upon release and remains the best-reviewed PlayStation video game of all time, as well as being tied with Grand Theft Auto IV and Soulcalibur as the second highest rated game of all time behind The Legend of Zelda: Ocarina of Time with an aggregate score of 98/100 on Metacritic.
 Martin Taylor of Eurogamer declared the game to be "the supreme champion of extreme sports gaming".
 Ben Silverman of Game Revolution considered the game's "excellent" control to be "what pushes [it] from great to fantastic" and that on a visual level, the game "looks better than about 90% of the Playstation games that have come before it".

 David Smith of IGN praised the tightness of the game's control as being in a "rarefied" category with games like Quake III and Soulcalibur.
 He also elaborated on the game's graphical improvements over its predecessor, though noted the slightly unsatisfactory draw distance in the larger levels as a minor flaw.
 Jeff Gerstmann of GameSpot commended the large levels and the game's ability to maintain a solid frame rate while handling them.
 The lack of a first-person camera view was lamented by Game Revolutions Silverman and GameSpots Gerstmann.

 The Nintendo 64 version was also positively reviewed, though less so than its PlayStation and Dreamcast counterparts.
 Fran Mirabella of IGN stated that Edge of Reality gave the best version of the game that the Nintendo 64 was capable of having.
 Justin Leeper of Game Informer noted that along with the original version's strengths being successfully transposed, the reduced load times are an advantage of the Nintendo 64 port.
 Both Mirabella and Leeper judged the Nintendo 64 version's graphics to be inferior to the PlayStation version due to the reduced draw distance and the blurred, seamed textures.
 In regards to the soundtrack, while both reviewers commended the effort to incorporate the licensed tracks onto a cartridge format, they concluded that the result came across as "butchered".

-Greg Orlando of Next Generation gave five stars out of five for PlayStation version, praising the graphics, gameplay, controls, soundtrack, and level editor.
+Greg Orlando of Next Generation gave five stars out of five for the PlayStation version, praising the graphics, gameplay, controls, soundtrack, and level editor.